An intelligent tutor for planning in large partially observable environments: Background

-Previous models of human planning assumed that a computation always reveals the true reward of the simulated action \citep{Callaway2022Rational,Griffiths2019Doing}.
-However, in the real world, thinking about an action's outcomes rarely leads to certainty \citep{vul2014one,guez2012efficient}.
-Instead, each time a person thinks about an action's outcome, the scenario they imagine might be different, and the more uncertain the outcome is, the more variable the imagined outcomes will be.
-We incorporate this variability into the meta-level MDP model of human planning \citep{Callaway2022Rational}.
 In our model of planning in partially observable environments, computations produce samples from the agent's probability distribution on what the true reward might be.
+Each sample is then integrated into the probabilistic belief state using Bayesian belief updates.
 This allows computations to be repeated multiple times, iteratively increasing the accuracy of one's belief.
 We believe that advancing automatic strategy discovery to partially observable environments is an important stepping stone on the path to leveraging automatic strategy discovery to improve human decision-making in the real world.